Farmer Survey open

 Council can help you access information, help determine eligibility and provide details on which agency can answer questions related to your circumstances.

-Please don't self-assess when considering your eligibility for various grants and programs, ask our Customer Service Team or the Drought Assistance Officer for assistance in person or by phone on 5153 9500.
+Please don't self-assess when considering your eligibility for various grants and programs, ask us.

 Rural Financial Counselling Service (RFCS) Gippsland provides free, professional small business financial counselling and support services within drought-affected East Gippsland.
 RFCS Gippsland assists primary producers and small rural businesses with planning and recovery services to reduce financial distress when faced with economic downturns.

 Farmers and small rural businesses can receive one-on-one assistance to help understand your current financial position and ongoing viability, identify options and develop plans to improve your financial situation and wellbeing.
 Experienced and trained rural financial counsellors understand the needs of our rural communities and can talk through any financial concerns you may be experiencing.

 A range of services tailored to individual business needs and goals will be made available for up to 3 years, with access to a wide range of services, assistance and support and other referral networks.
 To find out more call 1300 045 747 or visit RFCS Gippsland website.